South of Pago Pago

 South of Pago Pago is a 1940 American South Seas adventure film directed by Alfred E. Green and starring Victor McLaglen, Jon Hall and Frances Farmer.
+It was largely filmed in Hawaii and in American Samoa.

-Premise
+Plot

 In 1875 a group of adventurers meet in Singapore to look for pearls in the Pacific Islands: ship's Captain Bucko Larson, his First Mate Williams, Peg Legged Foster and bar girl and adventuress Ruby Taylor.
 They are guided by a Portuguese sailor Manuel Ferro who knows of virgin pearl beds off the island of Manoa, "south of Pago Pago".
-They arrive at the island, however when Ferro wants more than his agreed third of a share, Bucko throws him over the side to his doom.
+They arrive at the island; however, when Ferro wants more than his agreed third of a share, Bucko throws him over the side to his doom.

 Passing out gifts, the amiable Bucko recruits the native divers to obtain pearls.
 When there are not many suitable pearls in the shallow waters, Bucko directs the divers to dangerous waters that cause death and severe injuries through decompression sickness.
-He his initial success in getting them to continue their diving by providing them more gifts and alcoholic beverages, but Kehane, the chief's son place a taboo on any more deep water diving.
+He has initial success in getting them to continue their diving by providing them with more gifts and alcoholic beverages, but Kehane, the chief's son, places a taboo on any more deep water diving.

-Ruby is desired by Kehane, so Bucko uses her to marry Kehane where they leave the island for a honeymoon enabling Bucko to force the divers into more dangerous work at gunpoint for Bucko's profit.
+Aware Kehane desires Ruby, Bucko manipulates her into marrying Kehane.
+After they leave the island on their honeymoon Bucko, hellbent on greater profit, forces the divers at gun point into more dangerous work.
 Ruby genuinely falls for Kehane and has a crisis of conscience.